 How to Make a Banner?
-Creating a Banner with Different Design Tools.
+Creating Your Own Banner with Different Design Tools.

-I assume you already know what an ad banner is, but if not, let me remind you that it consists of key essential parts:
+I assume you already know what a banner is, but if not, let me remind you that it consists of key essential parts:

 - Image background – this gets your audience’s attention and is their first impression of your brand